I bought my first dehydrator about 7 years ago from a thrift store. It turned out to be one of the best things that I’ve ever bought.

 Capacity

 The capacity of a dehydrator is usually measured by the number of shelves or trays it has.
-However, the capacity of two different 7-tray dehydrators can be very different depending on the tray sizes.
+However, the power of two different 7-tray dehydrators can vary depending on the tray sizes.

 If you only plan to do occasional dehydrating (such as for making camping meals), then a smaller model dehydrator will be fine.